Facts about Vaccines for Seasonal Influenza

 As with any medicine, there is a very small chance that serious problems, even death, could occur after taking the vaccine.
 The risk from the vaccine is much smaller than the risk from the disease.
 Serious problems from the flu vaccine are extremely rare.
 If a vaccine causes side effects, they usually start soon after the vaccination and usually last one to two days.
 These may include:

 - Soreness, redness, or swelling where the shot was given

 Tell your doctor or nurse if you:

 - Ever had a serious allergic reaction or other problem after getting influenza vaccine

-What to do if someone experiences a serious reaction:
+What to do in the rare event someone experiences a serious reaction: